monarch-initiative/gpsea/docs/user-guide/predicates.rst

 For instance, we may want to test if the variant is a deletion that is *not* predicted to shift the transcript reading frame.
-One of doing this would be to build a compound predicates for all variant effects except of :class:`~genophenocorr.model.VariantEffect.FRAMESHIFT_VARIANT`:
+One of doing this would be to build a compound predicates for all variant effects except of :class:`~gpsea.model.VariantEffect.FRAMESHIFT_VARIANT`:

 >>> non_frameshift_effects = (
 ...
 VariantEffect.SYNONYMOUS_VARIANT, VariantEffect.MISSENSE_VARIANT, VariantEffect.INTRON_VARIANT,